datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 depending on how you use this.

 > ## Exercise: Examining and subsetting vectors
-> Answer the following questions to test your knowledge vectors
+> Answer the following questions to test your knowledge of vectors
 >
-> Which of the following is true of vectors in R
+> Which of the following are true of vectors in R?
 >
 > A) All vectors have a mode or a length
 >